 1. Sustainably countering online misinformation and polarisation at scale?

 Any perspective claiming to be a single source of truth or that make a judgement about quality, is inherently biased and at risk of being rejected by those who don’t share this same bias.
-When it comes to understanding societal issues, one-sided arguments miss out on crucial aspects.
-In order to reach a wide ideological spectrum of people with different worldviews, we can’t build yet another system that ‘knows’ what is true or not.
+“Objectivity” needs to be approximated through many subjective experience so that “shared truths” can emerge.

 Scale means that the network needs to provide enough data to offer perspectives on the majority of the content and topics on the web.
 Data can take the form of quality ratings or contextual, related background information (like scholarly papers or fact-checking articles).